Tagliapietra96/fuzzy/README.md

 ```

 ## Usage Examples

+> [!NOTE]
+> For larger datasets, you can use `ChunkFind` and `ChunkLevenshteinFind` functions which provide parallel processing by dividing the input into chunks.
+These functions have the same signature as their non-chunk counterparts but offer better performance on large collections.

 Below are some structured examples to illustrate how fuzzy can be used.
 Inline comments indicate the expected output for clarity.